BlackBerry unveils new mid-market Leap smartphone

 At MWC last year, BlackBerry unveiled the Z3, priced at under $200 and built as part of a tie-up with FIH Mobile, the Hong Kong-listed unit of Taiwanese electronics company Foxconn Technology Co.
 The Z3 was aimed at reviving BlackBerry sales in emerging markets such as Indonesia, but failed to make much of an impact.

 With the new devices, BlackBerry hopes to fight its way back in the smartphone segment.
-"We expect to stabilize revenue and return to growth," Chen said, declining to give a time frame.
+"We expect to stabilise revenue and return to growth," Chen said, declining to give a time frame.

 Earlier this week at MWC, BlackBerry announced it planned to expand its cross-platform strategy by bringing features including the much-admired BlackBerry Hub and its virtual keyboard across to devices powered by rival platforms such as Android, Windows and iOS.